 I also added support for the "authentication" parameter.

 As soon as I use "authentication required" in osmo-msc, the modems cannot register, they are rejected.
 I can see the HLR generating the challenges and expected responses, with correct KI and IMSI.
 I can see the request with the challenge being sent to the modem.
 However, the Response to the challenge from the modem seems different than the "sres" I see in the HLR log, which probably explain why it receives a Reject afterwards.

 All updated suite tests can be found in osmo-gsm-tester pespin/encryption branch.

-#6 Updated by pespin about 2 years ago
+#6 Updated by pespin over 2 years ago

 It seems the sim cards we are using in the setup are using XOR algorithm, not COMP128v1.
 Once I change database specifying to use XOR for those auth works fine.

 Let's add a "algo" param for each object of type modem in osmo-gsm-tester.
 Also support setting a default value.
 This can then be obtained by using modem.algo(), and we can pass that to subscriber_add algo parameter.

 #9 Updated by pespin over 2 years ago